avnet-iotconnect/iotc-nrf-sdk/README.md

 * Install NCS v1.6.1 for your operating system.
 On linux, you can make use of the automated scripts in the scripts directory.
 * Download the sources from the Releases of this repository.
-* The default NCS implementation of the gettimeofday needs to be declared as `weak` in order for us to have proper time integration.
+* The default NCS implementation of the *_gettimeofday* at *$ZEPHYR_BASE/lib/libc/newlib/libc-hooks.c* needs to be declared as `__weak` in order for usto have proper time integration.
 If on Lunux, you can run patch-gettimeofday.sh in the scripts directory with defined ZEPHYR_BASE.
+* If on Linux or Mac, ensure that ZEPHYR_BASE is defined as an environment variable before launching Segger Embedded Studio.
 * Open the project using the Segger Embedded Studio with *File->Open nRF Connect SDK Project* using:
   * CmakeLists.txt from one of the samples
   * Board Directory: